About Troops to Teachers Colorado

 The program focuses on the face-to-face relationship building at six military bases as well as with local schools and districts, higher education and communities.
 There is also strong relationship development between CDE and veterans through targeted recruitment, career guidance, and support into the classroom.

-The Colorado Troops to Teacher program provides counseling, advising, and employment referral services.
+Troops to Teachers Colorado provides counseling, advising, and employment referral services.

 Frequently Asked Questions

 Does Troops to Teachers provide classes and programs that lead to teacher licensing?

 Troops to Teachers does NOT teach classes.
 Troops to Teachers provides assistance to veterans to find state-approved licensure programs and pathways.

 Troops to Teachers does NOT issue teaching licenses.
 Each state has specific licensure requirements.
 Troops to Teacher advisors are familiar with state licensing requirements and will assist applicants in meeting those standards.